-Our inspiring speakers for 2019 will be giving insights on topical and technical issues designed to appeal to delegates from the bulk handling industry and associated fields.
-A full speaker programme can be found here (subject to change).
+Our inspiring speakers for 2021 will be giving insights on topical and technical issues designed to appeal to delegates from the bulk handling industry and associated fields.

 Director and MD, Coomtech